 The first and most important step in getting treatment for alcoholism is recognizing that you have a problem.
-Family members and close friends often convince persons with alcohol addiction to seek treatment.
+Family members and close friends often convince people with alcohol addiction to seek treatment.

 Treatment and ongoing recovery must address both physical and psychological addiction, and may include inpatient treatment and/or Alcoholics Anonymous (AA).
 In an inpatient or residential program, the person generally stays in a hospital or center for 28 days, undergoing first detoxification (usually 4 to 7 days) and then individual and group therapy sessions that emphasize abstinence.
 Talk to a doctor about what is best for you or your loved one.